jordillinares/addons/readme.md

 ##CONTENTS

+###float_field_color
+This module extends the float field widget creating two new widgets: 'float_color' and 'float_color_inverted', which automatically set the font color accoding to the float value sign.

+USAGE: declare a float field with widget='float_color' to display positive values in green color and negative ones in red, or with 'float_color_inverted' to invert the color rule.

 ###float_time_hms
 Replaces the format of the 'float_time' widget, which is hh:mm, by hh:mm:ss, as there are some industries on which some processes/operations are as short as a few seconds.
 This fact is specially relevant when measuring cycle times in manufacturing.

+###footer_discount
+This module:

+-   Adds two default discount fields to the partner form: sale and purchase discount.

+-   Adds two discount fields (partner discount and additional discount) to the footer of each sale/purchase document (i.e. order and invoice).

+-   For each new document, picks the default partner discount from the partner form.

+-   Propagates footer discounts from purchase/sales orders to invoice, be it generated from the order itself or from a picking.

+-   Propagates footer discounts from original invoice to refund.

+-   Keeps into account these discounts on financial moves and payment terms generation.

+Discount fields added by this module can be hidden by disabling their corresponding checkbox on both sale and purchase configuration settings.
+Changes on these two checkboxes are linked to ir_config_param values, so when you uncheck the boxes the discount fields on purchase/sale documents are not shown, and default value for the partner discount field on each new document is set to 0 (without using these parameters, you would be able to hide the discount fields on new documents, but partner discount field would still be defaulted to the partner's form 'default discount' value).

 ###l10n_es_cnae_2009
 Adds a new entity to manage the list of economic activities defined in CNAE 2009, which is a version of european NACE.